Course Descriptions for Mathematics

 estimation, regression and correlation, and analysis of variance.
 Related

-application to psychology, social science, natural science, business and engineering
+application to psychology, social science, natural science, business and

 will be explored.
 A scientific calculator that has a stat package (2-